RudolfAchter/chiania/docs/02_story.md

 ![](https://cdn.discordapp.com/attachments/995945537603911770/1007181227159199784/An_Adventurer_Disguised_as_Goblin_12.gif){class="story_pic_left"}
 Goblin stronghold is a dangerous place...
 To save the stupid apprentice, the master blacksmith ask his wisest friend, the oldest old magician, to provide some "magical suggestions". "hum... as I know, there is a spell called `!goblinization`" says by old magician.

 "Sounds a good idea to infiltrate the Goblin Stronghold, but how to cast such spell?" asked by the master Blacksmith.
-"This spell is simple, listen carefully...LIKE-AND-RETWEET-AND-JOIN-OUR-DISCORD-AND TYPE !register your-did-address THEN say !goblinization" says by the magician
+"This spell is simple, listen carefully...
+You need a [magic backpack so save your goods](README.md) .LIKE-AND-RETWEET-AND-[JOIN-OUR-DISCORD](https://discord.gg/vPCvmGmZ)-AND TYPE `!register your-did-address` THEN say `!goblinization`" says by the magician
 <hr style="clear:both">
 ## The Story continues...